hongkim25/TLTP/README.md

 __The Life Transition Project: 1 August 2025 - 30 April 2026 (39 Weeks, 273 days)__

 __WEEK 9__ <br>
+1 OCT 2025 - Woke up at 7:00.
+Completed day 15 of the Programmers AI Backend bootcamp (CRUD application, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
+    Programmers AI Backend Bootcamp: Practiced developing a CRUD application for travel planning with Supabase database integration

 30 SEP 2025 - Woke up at 7:00.
 Completed day 14 of the Programmers AI Backend bootcamp (API, 09:00-18:00), talked to Gemini/Claude/ChatGPT, practiced Python on Datacamp/Brilliant, and practiced Spanish on Babbel/Duolingo.
 It was the last day of the phase 1 of TLTP: The Prep!
     Programmers AI Backend Bootcamp: API - Gemini, Groq, Openrouter, Render.com